 I still continue to work in financial services, and my job and commute unfortunately don't leave me a lot of free time.
 But I find any reason I can to build something whenever I get the chance.
 To me, there aren't many things as fulfilling and satisfying as seeing a woodworking idea go from just a thought in my head to a finished project.

 Aside from woodworking, I'm also passionate about personal finance and financial planning.
 Additionally, I occasionally teach finance courses as an adjunct lecturer for the MBA program of Rutgers University.
-I consider myself an avid runner and am also a proud "prop dad" for my two daughters' dance school, the Jill Justin Dance Alliance.
+I'm also an avid cyclist and am a proud "prop dad" for my two daughters' dance school, the Jill Justin Dance Alliance.